 What Is The Risk?

 This $700 million(!!) project covers 65 acres (26 ha) for luxury hotels, condos, villas, and townhouses.
-This would be enough housing for hundreds of people, but none of it would benefit the local community—and all of it would irreparably damage the ecosystem.
+This would be enough housing for hundreds of people, but how much would the local community benefit?
+And we are concerned that a project of this size could cause irreparable harm to the ecosystem.
 Learn about the project at thedominicalproject.com.

-We believe there are serious problems with water availability (the developers even proposed a desalination plant!), and that the project would create additional stress on an already-problematic and fragile electrical grid.
+We believe there could be serious problems with water availability (the developers even proposed a desalination plant!), and that the project could create additional stress on an already-problematic and fragile electrical grid.
 We are also concerned about proper disposal of the massive amounts of wastewater such a project would produce.

 Local businesses would suffer in competition with the proposed luxury hotels and residences.
-The minimal amount of public input solicited for such a massive project may not meet legal standards.
+The amount of public input the developers solicited for such a massive project strikes us as insufficient for an undertaking of this size.

 What Is Osa Vive Doing About It?

-We have studied the proposed Dominical development extensively, and our legal team has taken action because the project appears to run afoul of laws that protect forests and water resources.
+We have studied the proposed Dominical development extensively, and our legal team has taken action.
+We want to ensure that the project does not run afoul of laws that protect forests and water resources.

 Osa Vive hired a forest engineer to study the mountainous part of the project, inland from the highway (the developers call this Dominical Ridge).
 The engineer concluded that the land is largely forested and steep.
 Those two factors mean that the amount of building possible is significantly less than what the developers propose.